Vasanthabalaji01/learning/Projects/Bash_Project/Spell_Check/README.md

 3. Run the script with `./CheckSpelling.sh`.

 The script will prompt you to enter the folder path.
 Provide the absolute or relative path to the folder you want to spell-check.
 The script will iterate through each file in that folder (excluding subfolders) and perform spell-checking using the `aspell` tool with the English language (`--lang=en`).
 The script will display the file name and the spell-checking results using the `aspell` command's `--check` option.

-You can adjust the language or modify the script further according to your specific requirements or preferences.